WBZ-TV: News operation

-In late August 2006, WBZ-TV hired anchor Chris May from WHDH-TV, pairing him with Sara Underwood as anchors of the station's weekday 5:00 p.m. newscast.
+In late August 2006, WBZ-TV hired anchor Chris May from WHDH-TV, pairing him with Sara Underwood as anchors of the station's weekday 5 p.m. newscast.
 May subsequently moved to Philadelphia sister station KYW-TV, where he would remain until 2015.
 Underwood's contract with the station was not renewed and she left the station on March 4, 2008.
 In January 2007, the station launched Project Mass, a commitment to cover the community's top concerns in government, transit, healthcare, education, finance and the environment.
 The initiative kicked off with an online town meeting.
 WBZ's on-air staff continued to change in late 2007, when longtime morning anchor Scott Wahle was reassigned and replaced by former WFXT anchor David Wade.
 In January 2008, longtime morning and midday meteorologist Barry Burbank was reassigned to the weekend programs.
 He was replaced by meteorologist Todd Gutner.
 On February 29, 2008, it was reported that the 2007-2008 Writers Guild of America strike caused a significant loss in viewers during the late news.
 WBZ-TV finished with an average of 157,800 total viewers, down from 177,800 viewers in 2007.

-On April 1, 2008, CBS' owned-and-operated television stations division ordered widespread budget cuts and staff layoffs from its stations.
+On April 1, 2008, CBS's owned-and-operated television stations division ordered widespread budget cuts and staff layoffs from its stations.
 As a result of the budget cuts, roughly 30 staffers were released from WBZ-TV and WSBK-TV, including longtime sports director Bob Lobel, entertainment reporter Joyce Kulhawik, and WSBK anchor Scott Wahle.
 Lobel left channel 4 on May 16, 2008, while Kulhawik and Wahle left on May 29, 2008, and May 30, 2008, respectively.
 Steve Burton would become the new sports director, while the position that Kulhawik held was eliminated.
-Jack Williams filled in for the 9:00 p.m. spot in the interim.
-On June 6, 2008, weekend anchor/reporter Kate Merrill was appointed as 9 p.m. anchor on WSBK, along with general assignment reporting duties for the weekday 5:00 p.m. and 6:00 p.m. newscasts.
+Jack Williams filled in for the 9 p.m. spot in the interim.
+On June 6, 2008, weekend anchor/reporter Kate Merrill was appointed as 9 p.m. anchor on WSBK, along with general assignment reporting duties for the weekday 5 p.m. and 6 p.m. newscasts.
 Lobel subsequently served as a guest co-host on then-sister station WODS' morning show in late 2008 and a guest sports anchor on WBZ radio in January 2009.
-Even with the budget cuts at CBS, WBZ-TV's 11:00 p.m. newscast was number one in its time slot in the 2007–08 season (it has since slipped back to second place).
+Even with the budget cuts at CBS, WBZ-TV's 11 p.m. newscast was number one in its time slot in the 2007–08 season (it has since slipped back to second place).